input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 ### End-to-end tests strategy

-*Evaluate how will test infrastructure, systems under test, and other dependencies be managed?
+> :memo: **Note:** Evaluate how will test infrastructure, systems under test, and other dependencies be managed?
-How will they be deployed?
+> How will they be deployed?
-How will persistence be set-up/torn-down?
+> How will persistence be set-up/torn-down?
-How will you handle required migrations from one datacenter to another?*
+> How will you handle required migrations from one datacenter to another?

 ### End-to-end test cases